 Thanks to community property rules playing a major role in television and movies, people often assume that divorcing spouses split assets 50-50.
 However, that isn't always the case.
 Oklahoma and approximately 40 other states follow the equitable distribution legal standard, which calls for marital property to be divided fairly—though not necessarily evenly—based on a variety of considerations, such as each spouse's age, health, earning potential, and contributions to the marriage.

-At the Law Office of Aaron D. Bundy, PLC, we review your marital assets in the discovery process, connect you with a valuations professional who can give you an accurate appraisal of their worth, and then use what we learn to fight for your fair share of the marital property.
+At Bundy Law Office, we review your marital assets in the discovery process, connect you with a valuations professional who can give you an accurate appraisal of their worth, and work to ensure that you receive your fair share of the marital property.
 Here's what you need to know.

 When a divorce involves a business, the issue of property division can become even more complex and contentious.
 One spouse may worry that they'll have to give up half of everything they've worked for, while the other may fear that they won't be fairly compensated for all their behind-the-scenes efforts that helped make the business a success.
 Sound familiar?
 These business valuation basics can help prepare you for what to expect.